Colon cancer screening

 - This method checks your stool for blood.

 - The most common test used is the fecal occult blood test (FOBT).
 Two other tests are called the fecal immunochemical test (FIT) and stool DNA test (sDNA).

-- This test uses a flexible small scope to view the lower part of your colon.
-Because the test only looks at the last one-third of the large intestine (colon), it may miss some cancers that are higher in the large intestine.
+- This test uses a small flexible scope to view the lower part of your colon.
+Only the last one-third of the large intestine (colon) is viewed.
+For this reason, the test may miss some cancers that are higher in the large intestine.